bendersky/sdpe-tutorial/README.md

 ## Foundations and Trends® in Information Retrieval Survey
 The tutorial is based on the Foundations and Trends® in Information Retrieval survey published by the tutorial authors.
 The aim of the tutorial is to provide a high-level entry point for those interested in the topics of the survey.
 We will revisit its main themes, and provide pointers on the important papers in each of the fields.

-The survey will be available for download [here](http://dx.doi.org/10.1561/1500000069) for the duration of WSDM 2022 (Feb.
+The journal version of the survey will be available for free download [here](http://dx.doi.org/10.1561/1500000069) for the duration of WSDM 2022 (Feb.
 21 -- Feb.
-25).
-A pre-print version of the survey will be available for download in the tutorial materials thereafter.
+25, 2022).
+A pre-print version of the survey will be available for download along with other tutorial materials thereafter.

 ## Tutorial Materials
 All the available tutorial materials will be archived in this GitHub repository (see above)